GodHatesMe/esx_kashacters/README.md

 # esx_kashacters
-This is a 3 character selection version i edit to help with the people that were getting the black screen from the first character slot
+This is a 3 character selection version i edited.

 I did not create this, i only edited.
 The main creators are KASH AND Onno204.